Dairy farming business

 - Cow dung can be used for the production of biogas.
 Slurry from biogas can be used for vermi -composting

-- The risk from animal death can be reduced by insuring cows.
+- The risk from animal death can be reduced by insuring cows in dairy farming business

 1-Milk is a perishable product need early marketing/preservation.

 2- Trained and experienced manager is needed for management.
 The success of the dairy farm depends on early heat detection, timely breeding, and proper feeding and disease control.

 3- Cost of milk production is increasing in recent years due to the increase in the cost of feed ingredients.

 3-Proper bio-security measure is essential to keep animals free from disease.